-The Master of Education in Student Affairs program is designed to provide advanced training for higher education student affairs professionals.
-The program is tailored specifically to meet the unique challenges faced by career counselors, residence life directors, orientation supervisors, admissions administrators, financial aid officers, or other student affairs professionals.
-The program focuses on the legal and business aspects of higher education, history and contemporary issues in higher education, development of the adult learner, strategic planning, and program evaluation.
+The Master of Education (M.Ed.) in Student Affairs program is designed to provide advanced training for higher education student affairs professionals.
+The program is tailored specifically to meet the unique challenges faced by those choosing careers in higher education, such as career counselors, residence life directors, orientation supervisors, admissions administrators, financial aid officers, or other student affairs professionals who desire to be a mentor for students.
+The M.Ed. in Student Affairs program focuses on the legal and business aspects of higher education, history and contemporary issues in higher education, development of the adult learner, strategic planning and program evaluation.

 Curriculum: View Course Sequence & Descriptions

 Length: 36 credit hours.
-May be completed in 24 months.

 Important Links: Apply Now | Tuition & Financial Aid | Faculty |Course Schedule